hpc-carpentry/old-hpc-workflows/_episodes/07-resources.md

 > > Snakemake will attempt to run at the same time, but not the minimum.
 > > Where sufficient resources are not available, Snakemake will still
 > > run at least one task.
+> >
+> > Once again, it is up to the code being run by the rule to check that
+> > sufficient resources are actually available.
 > {:.solution}
 {:.challenge}